alukach/alukach.github.io/resume/index.md

 <h5><a href="http://www.livingcitymap.com">http://www.livingcitymap.com</a></h5>

 <p>An effort to provide spatial context to events within the Seattle area.
 Spiders are dispatched nightly, extracting events and locations from local weeklies.
 Each event&#8217;s location is run through a geocoder, and then entered with event into a database.
 Data served via RESTful API.
-Data consumed by front-end single-page-app. <em>Developed with Python, GeoDjango, Scrapy, Celery, Leaflet, AngularJS, PostgreSQL, PostGIS.</em></p>
+Data consumed by front-end single-page-app. <em>Developed with Python, GeoDjango, PostgreSQL, PostGIS, Scrapy, Celery, Leaflet, AngularJS.</em></p>
 </dd>

 <dt><h4>CalgaryAlerts</h4></dt>